Eleanor Matsuura: Early life

-Matsuura was born in Tokyo and raised in Hertfordshire, England.
+Matsuura was born in Tokyo and grew up in Hertfordshire, England.
 She is of half-English and half-Japanese descent and does not speak Japanese.
 She was trained at the Central School of Speech and Drama in London and graduated in 2004.
 She is trained in modern and period dance.

 Career

 Matsuura worked on stage at the Royal Court Theatre, Old Vic Theatre and several West End theatres.
 She has also appeared in several British TV dramas, including EastEnders, Thorne, Extras, Holby City, Lead Balloon, Doctor Who and Hustle; and in British films.
 In 2015 she appeared as Isobel in Bull at the Crucible Theatre, Sheffield.

-Matsuura is in the fourth series of the hit BBC One drama series Sherlock, playing the role of Detective Inspector Hopkins.
-She has done voice acting for video games such as Mass Effect: Andromeda and Dreamfall Chapters.
+Matsuura is in the fourth series of the BBC One drama series Sherlock, playing the role of Detective Inspector Hopkins.
+Starting in 2010, she has done voice acting for video games such as Mass Effect: Andromeda, Dreamfall Chapters, and the 2024 release Elden Ring Shadow of the Erdtree.

-She portrays Yumiko on the hit TV show The Walking Dead based on the comic book of the same name.
+She portrays Yumiko on the TV show The Walking Dead based on the comic book of the same name.

 Personal life

-Matsuura is an animal rights supporter and works closely with the Battersea Dogs and Cats Home.
+Matsuura is an animal rights supporter and works with the Battersea Dogs and Cats Home.

-Matsuura married Canadian actor Trevor White in 2014.
-They live in London.
-The couple have a daughter.
+In 2014, Matsuura married Canadian actor Trevor White, whom she met in 2006 when they performed together in a Royal Shakespeare Company production of Coriolanus; as of 2016, the couple were living in the West Hampstead district of London.
+The couple have a daughter who born in 2017 and have a son who born in 2022.